Skip to main content

-Getting these vaccines means you'll be protected against serious illness from COVID-19, flu and whooping cough.
-You'll also protect your child while they're in your womb and for the first few months of their life.
+Getting these vaccines protects you against serious illness from flu, whooping cough and COVID-19.
+Vaccines also protect your child while they're in your womb and for the first few months of their life.

 You can get these vaccines at the same time.
 They are usually given in different arms.